Class attendance and academic progress

 Change of address

 Within seven days, international students must notify TAFE SA of any change of address or contact details while enrolled.
 As well as informing the program area, or amending details through myTAFE SA, the student needs to notify the International Unit of the change of details.

 We want to ensure that any communication (email, letter, text or phone call) from the International Unit is received by all students but we are also required to update the PRISM's database with each students current address and contact details to enable the Department of Home Affairs to have all students latest details.

-Download the TAFE South Australia International change of address form.
+Download the TAFE SA International change of address form.